5 min read

 "Father, if you are willing, remove this cup from me.
 Nevertheless, not my will, but yours, be done."

 Jesus didn't perform.
 He said exactly what He felt — I don't want this.
 Christianity doesn't celebrate suffering for its own sake.
 But then: nevertheless.
+The word that holds everything together.

 The consequence?
 Crucifixion.
 Resurrection.
 Billions of people across history able to come to God.
 You and I being saved.
 All of it — because Jesus prayed "your will be done" and meant it.